DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/README.md

 ## Supporters and partners

-Thanks to the course sponsors for making it possible to create this course
+Thanks to the course sponsors for making it possible to run this course

 <p align="center">
   <a href="https://www.bentoml.com/">